 The Idaho Young Democrats organization is led by an experienced team of elected or appointed board members.
 Each person on this executive board serves a two-year term and carries with them a variety of different responsibilities that help fulfill the mission set forth by IDYD members.
 To learn more about the people leading this organization, please look at their short biographies below.
 To email a board member, click on their name.

 Kelsey Dillon | Treasurer: Kelsey received her BA in Political Science in May 2016 from Pacific University in Forest Grove, OR.
 During her time in Oregon, she worked field on a State Senate campaign, where they ran a successful race against a Republican incumbent.
 After graduation, she interned under the Finance Director of Future PAC, the coordinated campaign for the Oregon House Democrats.
-After moving to Idaho in 2016, she participated in field for the Idaho Democratic Party, and worked as a Senate Attache for the Assistant Minority Leader and Caucus Chair in the 2017 legislative session.
+After moving to Idaho in 2016, she participated in the field for the Idaho Democratic Party, and worked as a Senate Attache for the Assistant Minority Leader and Caucus Chair in the 2017 legislative session.
 She is 28 years old and currently works as the Finance and Development Director for the Idaho Democratic Legislative Campaign Committee (IDLCC).
 Kelsey is thrilled to be a part of the Idaho Young Democrats.

 Matthew Wolfe | Parliamentarian: Matt is an East-Coast Transplant who has been living in Boise for about 4 years.
 He earned his BA in Business Administration from the American Military University, his J.D. from Concordia University School of Law, and his LL.M. in Taxation from Boston University.
 Joining the Idaho Young Democrats is Matt’s first foray into the political world.
 His goal is to get more young people involved in politics since Millennials are now the largest voting group in the United States.
 You can follow Matt on Twitter @aWolfeinIdaho.

-Crispin Gravatt | Field Director: Crispin was born in Pocatello, and grew up in various places along the Snake River.
+Crispin Gravatt | Events Coordinator: Crispin was born in Pocatello, and grew up in various places along the Snake River.
 He graduated from Boise State University with degrees in Sociology, French, Gender Studies, and Economics.
 In 2014, Crispin was selected to represent ten states and various US territories as a human rights delegate, discussing the ways technology changes education around the world.
 Crispin also volunteers in his community to foster stronger relationships between business, nonprofit, neighborhood, and educational organizations, and assists in efforts to expand support services for LGBT survivors of sexual assault and domestic abuse.
 Most recently, Crispin was a candidate for Boise City Council.